broadinstitute/wfl/docs/md/logging.md

 ## Testing
 clojure.tools.logging provides a [test namespace](http://clojure.github.io/tools.logging/#clojure.tools.logging.test).

-An example of usage is in `test/zero/unit/logging_test.clj`.
+An example of usage is in `test/zero/unit/logging_test.clj`, which exists to test that the service loaders are correctly resolving our dependencies.
-That file doesn't actually test our code, but rather our dependencies: it helps catch issues that might arise from clojure.tools.logging (or SLF4J, which it currently delegates to) having trouble finding a logging implementation via service loaders and the like.
-It isn't bulletproof--it is theoretically possible for tests to use a different classpath than other execution--but it is a good smoke test that in that any failures there would require remediation in our own codebase.

 ## Under the Hood
+> This section might be a bit verbose but hopefully it won't be too out-of-date since logging setup
+> doesn't change all that much.
+>
+> The key takeaway here is that JVM logging libraries use service loaders
+> and other runtime configuration to find each other.

 WFL's logging works as follows:

 1. clojure.tools.logging is imported and used directly
    - Why clojure.tools.logging?
 It is Clojure-native so it has intuitive syntax
    - Why not wrap or delegate to it?
-It is written in macros so delegation is messier, the macros themselves just delegate to other logging implementations anyway, and its interface is so generic that we'd be repeating it very closely if we were to wrap it
+It already works just as a wrapper to any other logging implementation so wrapping it would duplicate its purpose
 2. clojure.tools.logging delegates to SLF4J
-   - Why delegate? clojure.tools.logging is just a bunch of macros, it finds something to delegate to at runtime
    - Why SLF4J?
 Jetty already uses it, so configuring it ourselves helps keep it quiet
-   - Why not Log4j 2 directly?
-SLF4J is brought in by Jetty and will complain if we don't include it in our chain of delegation anywhere
 3. SLF4J delegates to Log4j 2
    - Why delegate?
-SLF4J is an opinionated facade that still needs something to delegate to
+SLF4J is a facade that still needs an implementation to actually log things
    - Why Log4j 2?
 It is a fair default implementation: highly configurable, well-tested, well-supported